 Besides optimizing your email for readability, pick the right day and time to send out the newsletter.
-According to Campaign Monitor, Monday is the best day to achieve the highest open rate, and Tuesday gets the maximum click-to-open rates.
+According to Optinmonster, the middle of the week is the best time to achieve higher open rates – Tuesday and Thursday are the top performers, and Wednesday is also pretty good.

 3. Create a distribution pipeline for social media

 Promoting content on social media is a no-brainer.
 But there’s a catch to this content promotion tactic.
 You need a full-fledged distribution pipeline to repurpose your original content into platform-native social media content.

 That’s not all.
 You must also create a research-backed schedule to publish these posts at the best times and hit the best engagement rate.